nibbula/yew/README.md

 ##### How to use it.

-- ASDF load it with opsys.asd.
+- ASDF load it with opsys.asd or toss it in ~/quicklisp/local-projects.

 - I would probably recommended to use it with a prefix.
 To use the O/S independent part only, use the the OPSYS package, perhaps with the short